hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 The blocks.log file is actually the file "database.db.0" that you can find under the folder "data".

 - Find a blocks.log file
+- Delete the "data" folder (if this folder is not deleted, the new blocks are going to be added to the old chain)
 - Start the tool via ```node app.js --replay file```

 This command will basically read the file located under "blocksLogFilePath" from the "config.json" file and rebuild the sidechain from the blocks stored in this file.